Before I write about our adventures in Curaçao, let me take a step back to how it all began…

 - Explore the eastern suburbs of Willemstad (with some very posh new developments) on the morning of our departure.

 We also hiked up Christoffelberg, Curaçao’s highest mountain, one morning.
 Paul always wanted to climb the highest mountain in a country… any country.
 He can now tick that one of his bucket list.
 He even was the first one at the top on 27 March 2017.
-Thanks to our altitude training in Ecuador’s Andes, the steep climb up the almost 400m to the top felt so much more easy for us.
+Thanks to our altitude training in Ecuador’s Andes, the steep climb up the almost 400 metre to the top felt so much more easy for us.

 A final tip

 We have read about people complaining about the expensive taxi fares in Curaçao.
-The bus and shared minivan taxi network is really easy to use.
+The bus and shared minivan taxi network are really easy to use.
 Buses and shared minivan taxis leave from the same two bus terminals in Punda (outside the Post Office on Waaigatplein) and Otrobanda (Sebastopolstraat) and often travel the same route (the minivans are more frequent though):

 - The bus company website has the latest bus schedule and route maps.
 You can also pick up a printed copy at the information booth at the Otrobanda Terminal.
 Buses only stop at designated bus stops (marked with the sign Bushalte).

 - Shared minivan taxis display their direction on the windscreen.
 Minivans with the sign Rond on the windscreen alternate between Punda and Otrobanda, driving in a big loop around Schottegat harbour (not over Queen Juliana Bridge).
-Minivans which include the word Hato on the windscreen go to / past the airport.
+Minivans which include the word Hato on the windscreen go to/past the airport.
 Always ask the driver to confirm direction and price.
 Shared minivan taxis can be waived down (and can drop you off) anywhere along their route.

 - To give you an indication of the fares: From Downtown Willemstad to our accommodation (half-way between the airport and downtown), we paid ANG1.70 per person one-way for the bus and ANG2.50 per person one-way for the shared minivan taxi.

 - Of course, you can also take a bus or shared minivan taxi from the airport into Willemstad (Bus 4B gets you to the Otrobanda Bus Terminal, Buses 2A and 2C travel to the Punda Bus Terminal).
-A lot of places are in walking distance from either or you hop on another bus or shared minivan taxi from the respective bus terminal.
+A lot of places are within walking distance from either or you hop on another bus or shared minivan taxi from the respective bus terminal.